Frequently Asked Questions

 Q: Where is Camp Erin Boston?

-A: Camp Erin Boston is held at Camp Bauercrest in Amesbury, MA for the weekend.
+A: Camp Erin Boston is held at Camp Avoda in Middleboro, MA for the weekend.

 Q: I don’t have a car, should I still fill out an application for my child(ren)?